ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

   ![workshop credential link](images/ws_credential.png)

 ## Step 2: Migrate an Inventory
-> Here we just showcase one way to migrate an inventory file from the Ansible Tower control node (awx-manage)
+> **Note:** Here we just showcase one way to migrate an inventory file from the Ansible Tower control node (awx-manage)

 1. In the Ansible web UI, navigate to the `Inventories` section using the left navigation bar.

 2. Click on the green ![templates link](images/add.png) button to create an empty inventory `Workshop Inventory`.

-3. Login via SSH to your Ansible Tower control node (This is the Linux machine that has Ansible Tower installed on it).
+3. Login via SSH to your Ansible Tower control node (This is the Linux machine that has Ansible Tower installed on).
 4. Locate the flat-file that represents your Ansible inventory.
 Run the awx-manage inventory_import command like this
    ```
    cd /home/student1/networking-workshop/lab_inventory/
    sudo awx-manage inventory_import --source=hosts --inventory-name="Workshop Inventory"
    ```
-5. Now when you login via the WebUI you will see all the hosts under the inventory
+5. Now when you login via the WebUI you will see all the hosts under the inventory `Workshop Inventory`
   ![workshop inventory link](images/workshop_inventory1.png)

-6. In your newly imported inventory, click on the button labeled `Groups`.
+6. In your newly imported inventory, click on the button labeled `GROUPS`.
   ![workshop inventory group link](images/workshop_inventory_group1.png)

-7. Click on the Group `lb`, and then click on the button labeled `Hosts`, you will see the host `f5`.
+7. Click on the Group `lb`, and then click on the button labeled `HOSTS`, you will see the host `f5`.
 The BIG-IP host `f5` in the inventory will have variables assigned to it with the respective values.
-Our playbook will refer to these inventory varibales later in the lab.
+Our playbook will refer to these inventory variables later in the lab.
   ![host link](images/host.png)

-8. Click on `Workshop Inventory` on the top to return to inventoy, then click on the button labeled `Groups`.
+8. Click on `Workshop Inventory` on the top to return to inventory\
+   then click on the button labeled `GROUPS`. \
    Click on the Group `webservers`, and then click on the button labeled `Hosts`.
-You will see two hosts: `host1` and `host2`.
+You will see two hosts: `host1` and `host2`. \
    Click on `host1`, and you will see the variables assigned to it with the respective values.
    ![host link](images/server1.png)

 ## Step 3: Create a Project
 1. In the Ansible web UI, navigate to the `Projects` section using the left navigation bar.

 2. Click on the green ![templates link](images/add.png) button to create a new project

 3. Fill out the project parameters as follows, and click `Save`

     | Parameter | Value |